carmencchow/bellabeat_casestudy/README.md

 ![minsleep](https://github.com/user-attachments/assets/8265026e-b607-4d38-8560-93dfc9ccbc59)

 <br>
-From the histogram we see the most common range of sleep.
-It looks like there are more people sleeping less than the average.
-It looks like some people are sleeping significantly more than recommended, with 800 minutes (13.3 hours of sleep).
-We see that the distribution is slightly skewed to the right (?)
-Mean 419.2 minutes and median is 432.5 minutes We see the graph shows that that 50% of people get at least 7.21 hours of sleep.
+The National Sleep Foundation recommends 7 to 9 hours of sleep for young adults and adults.
+The histogram aboves shows that 50% of participants are getting 7.2 hours (432.5 minutes) or more of sleep.
+Half of the participants are not getting the recommended minimum, while a few are getting more than 9 hours.

 <br>
 <p>

 ![sleep](https://github.com/user-attachments/assets/c0bd916d-3834-4c3e-8571-741ff1c3e78d)

 </p>
 <br>
 Participants got the most hours of sleep on Sunday and Wednesday.